-26 Feb 20185 best practices for web application testing
+Published: 26 Feb 20185 best practices for web application testing

 Web applications are more than just simple information-based websites.
 The increase in size and complexities together with shorter development cycles in Agile and recurrent changes in requirements present numerous QA and testing challenges.

-With all the impending issues, web application testing holds more importance than ever.
+With all the impending issues, web app testing holds more importance than ever.
 However, testing a web application is not just an ordinary task, and depends on several factors such as compatibility across various browsers, application performance, user experience, ensuring proper security, etc.

 The enterprises must deploy skilled testers to assess all aspects of the website across platforms, browsers, and devices.
 The testers must always implement web application testing best practices in order to produce accurate and reliable test results without increasing testing times.

 In addition to assessing the proper working of the application on all devices and browsers, it is also equally important to ensure that it does not crash under heavy loads.
 Sometimes minor flaws in the coding or design can affect the website’s performance adversely.
 Therefore, it is important to perform load testing and evaluate how the application performs under varying loads.
-There are various automation tools available to accelerate load testing.
+There are various automation load testing tools available to accelerate load testing.

 Usability and the user-experience of the web applications are of the utmost importance to keep the visitors engaged and convert them into customers.
 Hence, it is important to evaluate the usability of the applications based on most appropriate parameters.
 Performing usability testing on the application before its release is a best practice.
 Usability testing involves several parameters such as UI design, speed, navigability, content readability, and accessibility.

 Underestimating the significance of web application security is a ticking time bomb.
 Even a single vulnerability can lead to a massive data breach that can shake even the largest of companies down to its grounds, causing a negative impact, substantial financial consequences, and the loss of public trust.
 It is therefore imperative to ensure that the web application is thoroughly tested on the security front.
-A number of strategies that should be incorporated into the web app security testing are as follows:
+A number of strategies that should be incorporated into the web application security testing are as follows:

 • Defining coding standards and quality controls